Our Story and Marriage Boundaries

 “Therefore what God has joined together, let me no one separate”-Mark 10:9

 *If a female or male ask to friend request, let the other partner know.
 After marriage, not accepting any friends from the opposite sex except from family.
 If one partner is uncomfortable with another one, to no longer have them in your “friends” list.
 Putting the marriage first before others.
 Protect your marriage first.
-You may experience previous relationships will no longer be apart of your lives if they do not respect your boundaries.
-Friends I make also want the best for my marriage and I want the best for theirs so equally respect their boundaries they have set.

 *If receive a message from opposite sex, inform other partner and message contents